-- Maturity The new notes will mature on October 1, 2015. - Interest The new notes will bear interest at a rate of 101/4% per annum.
-We will pay interest on the new notes semi-annually, in arrears, on April 1 and October 1 of each year, beginning on October 1, 2010.
-Guarantees The new notes will be fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by our existing and future direct and indirect domestic restricted subsidiaries, including all of our domestic subsidiaries in existence on , 2010. - Ranking In connection with our acquisition of Critical Homecare Solutions Holdings, Inc., or CHS, we entered into a new senior secured credit facility that provides for a \$100.0 million senior secured term loan facility, or the Term Loan, and a \$50.0 million senior secured revolving credit facility, or the Revolver.
+- Maturity The new notes will mature on October 1, 2015. - Interest The new notes will bear interest at a rate of $10^{1/4}$ % per annum.
+We will pay interest on the new notes semi-annually, in arrears, on April 1 and October 1 of each year, beginning on October 1, 2010. - Guarantees The new notes will be fully and unconditionally guaranteed, jointly and severally, on a senior unsecured basis by our existing and future direct and indirect domestic restricted subsidiaries, including all of our domestic subsidiaries in existence on August 13, 2010. - Ranking In connection with our acquisition of Critical Homecare Solutions Holdings, Inc., or CHS, we entered into a new senior secured credit facility that provides for a \$100.0 million senior secured term loan facility, or the Term Loan, and a \$50.0 million senior secured revolving credit facility, or the Revolver.
 We refer to the Revolver and the Term Loan together as the New Credit Facility.
 The new notes and the guarantees will rank equal in right of payment to all of our and the guarantors' future senior unsecured indebtedness and rank senior in right of payment to all of our future subordinated indebtedness.
-The new notes and the guarantees will be effectively subordinated to our and the guarantors' existing and future secured indebtedness, including the indebtedness under the New Credit Facility.
-Optional Redemption On or after April 1, 2013, we may redeem some or all of the new notes at the redemption prices set forth under "Description of Notes," plus accrued and unpaid interest to the date of - Optional Redemption On or after April 1, 2013, we may redeem some or all of the new notes at the redemption prices set forth under "Description of Notes," plus accrued and unpaid interest to the date of redemption.
+The new notes and the guarantees will be effectively subordinated to our and the guarantors' existing and future secured indebtedness, including the indebtedness under the New Credit Facility. - Optional Redemption On or after April 1, 2013, we may redeem some or all of the new notes at the redemption prices set forth under "Description of Notes," plus accrued and unpaid interest to the date of redemption.
 Prior to April 1, 2013, we may redeem up to 35% of the aggregate principal amount of the notes (including new notes and old notes) at the premium set forth under "Description of Notes," plus accrued and unpaid interest on the new notes to the redemption date, with the net cash proceeds of certain equity offerings.
 In addition, we may, at our option, redeem some or all of the new notes at any time prior to April 1, 2013, by paying a "make whole" premium. - Change of Control Offer If we experience certain change-of-control events, the holders of the new notes will have the right to require us to purchase their new notes at a price in cash equal to 101% of the principal amount thereof then outstanding, plus accrued and unpaid interest to the date of purchase. - Asset Sale Offer Upon certain asset sales, we may be required to offer to use the net proceeds of the asset sale to purchase some of the new notes at 100% of the principal amount thereof then outstanding, plus accrued and unpaid interest to the date of purchase. - · The new notes will not be listed on any securities exchange or included in any automated quotation system.